 MA-C Washington State Application $25 (paid to the Washington State Department of Health)

 On successful completion of the program, a Certification of Completion will be given to the student along with a copy of his/her transcript.
 Directives will also be provided on the process for applying for the standards of practice and competencies of Medication Assistant Certified and are consistent with curriculum requirements of WAC 246-841-586 through WAC 246-841-595 and WAC 246-841-610.
 The competencies per RCW 18.88A.082 are also met.
-The student will be eligible for state testing following the successful completion of the Medication Assistant Certified Program provided through Health Care Training Center.
+The student will be eligible for state testing following the successful completion of the Medication Assistant Certified Program provided through Sparrow Healthcare Education.